mozilla/application-services/docs/product-portal/accounts/welcome.md

 Given the URL of the Firefox Accounts server, reliers should fetch the [OpenID Connect Discovery Document](http://openid.net/specs/openid-connect-discovery-1_0.html) from [/.well-known/openid-configuration](https://accounts.firefox.com/.well-known/openid-configuration).
 This will return a JSON document with all the endpoint URLs necessary to complete the login flow.
 In particular it will contain:

 *   "authorization_endpoint": the URL to which the client should be directed to begin the authentication flow
+*   "introspection_endpoint": the URL at which an OAuth access token is checked for authorization status
 *   "token_endpoint": the URL at which an OAuth access code can be exchanged for an access token
 *   "userinfo_endpoint": the URL at which additional user profile data can be obtained